milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Week-11/Readme.md

 ### Deliverable 3
 According to the above results, obviously it indicates that running the job with Combiner can reduce the execution time significantly.
 The reason is that Combiner behaves as a local reducer, so according to page 198 in chapter 7 of the textbook (PDF Version), "Running the combiner function makes for a more compact map output, so there is less data to write to local disk and to transfer to the reducer."
+So, it can decrease the execution time in Map side.
-Also, in the reduce side, the combiner will be run during the merge to reduce the amount of data written to disk.
+On the other hand, in the reduce side, "if a combiner is specified, it will be run during the merge to reduce the amount of data written to disk."
+(Page 199, PDF Version).
+So, it can reduce the reduce execution time.
+As a result, using combiner, can reduce the job execution time significantly, specially when the data set is vary large.

 ## Additional Notes

 * In graphs, the the vertical axis unit is seconds.
+* Here there are three results for each job (Small Data without combiner, Small Data with combiner, Big Data without combiner, Big Data with Combiner)
+* There are a little bit difference in results of each run for a single job.
+When the number of jobs which were running at a same time was more than 10 usually it took more time to complete the job.